cloudevents/spec/languages/README.md

 ### Step 1.
 Choose a document to translate

+Admins will open issues to publish translation assignments once the PR of "building a new language structure" is discussed and merged.

-A translator can find a document to translate by filtering issues based on `{language-code}-translation` label.
+A translator then can find a document to translate by filtering issues based on `{language-code}-translation` label.

 You can comment in the issue to ask admins to assign the task to you.